SRombauts/HtmlBuilder/README.md

 Text directly in the body.
 Text directly in the body.
 <br/>
 Text directly in the body.
-<p>This is the way to go for a big text in a multiline paragraph.</p>
+<p>This is the way to go for a big text in a multi-line paragraph.</p>
 <a class="my_style" href="http://google.com">Google</a>
-<p style="font-family:arial">A paragraphe.
+<p style="font-family:arial">A paragraph.
 Text child.
     <br/>
     And more text.
 </p>